TCAT has a vision of vibrant cities with clean air, a healthy population, and a transportation system that prioritizes walking and cycling.

-History: The Toronto Centre for Active Transportation (TCAT) was formed in 2006 to give a unified voice to the many groups working for a better cycling and pedestrian environment in Toronto.
+The Toronto Centre for Active Transportation (TCAT) was formed in 2006 to give a unified voice to the many groups working for a better cycling and pedestrian environment in Toronto.
 In 2008, TCAT became a project of Clean Air Partnership (CAP), and now guides the active transportation programming at CAP.
 The timeline below shows major milestones between 2006 and 2016.
-A more in-depth review of TCAT’s key initiatives and achievements over its first ten years is featured in the report TCAT 10-Year Review 2006-2016.
+A more in-depth review of TCAT’s key initiatives and achievements over its first ten years is featured in the TCAT 10 Year Review.

 In 2010, TCAT Director Nancy Smith Lea was awarded a Vital People grant from the Vital Toronto Fund at the Toronto Community Foundation for “Putting active transportation on the map“.
 The Vital People grant program supports and recognizes leaders who are making outstanding contributions working at non-profit organizations.